jacksonh1/slim_conservation_scoring/README.md

 ```

 ## currently implemented pairk alignment methods:
 There are different methods to run the k-mer alignment step of pairk.
+See [pairk](https://github.com/jacksonh1/pairk) for more details about pairk alignment.

 ### pairk alignment